2022 - 2027 People Strategy

 The 2022 - 2027 StFX People Strategy, developed out of extensive conversations with both leaders and employees, is designed to build on the strong foundation that already exists in Human Resources.
 Over the next five years, this plan will guide our work in support of the University's strategic priorities.

 At the core of this plan is a shift in our focus from human resources to people and culture.
 This is about more than a rebranding of our office.
 It is a shift in our thinking and our approach to be more responsive to the needs of our employees and our union and association partners.
-This reflected in our new vision and mission, outlined on the next page.
+This reflected in our new vision and mission, outlined below.

 Over the next five years, our focus will be on six key areas: enhancing the employee experience; improving recruitment and retention; equity, diversity, inclusion and accessibility; learning and development; health and wellness; and service innovation.

 The highlights of this plan are below or you can review the full People Strategy document.

 HR@X provides leadership in shaping a diverse and inclusive workplace culture in support of the University’s mission.

 HR@X is committed to the development, recruitment and retention of diverse faculty and staff who strengthen our exceptional student experience.

 Our Six Priority Areas

 - Implement an Applicant Tracking System to streamline recruitment for candidates and hiring managers.